Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/docs/INSTALLATION.md

 ## 🗑️ Uninstallation

 ### Portable Version
-1. Delete the Photo Smith folder
+1. Delete the Image Studio folder
 2. Remove any shortcuts created
 3. No registry entries to clean